otrv4/otrv4/otrv4.md

 ## Client Profile

 OTRv4 introduces Client Profiles.
-A Client Profile has an arbitrary number of fields.
-A Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, a Ed448 long-term public key, a Ed448 forger public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+A Client Profile has an arbitrary number of fields, but some fields are required.
+A Client Profile contains the Client Profile Identifier, the Client Profile owner instance tag, an Ed448 long-term public key, an Ed448 forger public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
 It has variable length.

 There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
-The other should be published in a public place to achieve deniability properties.
-This procedure allows two parties to send and verify each other's signed Client Profile during the DAKE without damaging participation deniability for the conversation, since the signed Client Profile is public information.
+The other should be published in a public place.
+This allows two parties to send and verify each other's Client Profiles during the DAKE without damaging participation deniability for the conversation, since the Client Profile is public information.

 Each implementation should decide how to publish the Client Profile.
 For example, one client may publish profiles to a server pool (similar to a